 All applicable laws and industry standards on employee wages, benefits, working hours and minimum age should be adhered to in all countries of operation, without any unauthorised deductions.
 Suppliers should observe the provisions of the International Labour Organization such that any young persons under the age of 18 should not be employed to work at night or for any hazardous work and their employment should not harm the young person’s education, health or physical, mental, moral or social development.
 No young persons may be employed below the age of 16.

 All slavery and human trafficking laws must be complied with including, but not limited to, the UK Modern Slavery Act 2015.
 Suppliers must ensure their business operations are free from slavery and human trafficking practices whether in the UK or elsewhere, both internally and within their supply chains and other external business relationships.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 Due Diligence Process for Slavery and Human Trafficking

 Hays ensure strict compliance checks are carried for all candidates it supplies.
 We verify the identity of each worker and their right to work before supply commences.

-As part of our commitment to identify and eradicate slavery and human trafficking, we have in place a process to undertake due diligence on our supply chain network to ensure compliance with legislative obligations; the scope and reach of this process will continue in future years.
+As part of our commitment to identify and eradicate slavery and human trafficking, we have in place a process to undertake due diligence on our supply chain network to ensure compliance with legislative obligations; such compliance forms part of our contractual relationship with suppliers.